15 May 2026

 MSF has vast experience in responding to Ebola disease outbreaks and is mobilising a large-scale response to support and in collaboration with the DRC authorities.
 We have been an active partner in the response in many of these, including the Bundibugyo virus disease outbreak of 2012, as well as the one in Uganda in 2007.
 Our teams are working around the clock to prepare a large-scale response in DRC, in collaboration with the Congolese health authorities.
 We are currently deploying medical and logistics emergency staff.
 Essential medical supplies and equipment are currently en route to affected areas from Kinshasa, Uganda and Europe.

-If you're wondering: Where can you donate to support Ebola disease outbreak response in South Africa?
+If you're in South Africa and are wondering: Which organisation can I donate to that is responding to the Ebola disease outbreak?
 Our teams are working around the clock with the Congolese health authorities to prepare a large-scale response in the DRC.
 Emergency medical and logistics staff are being deployed, while essential supplies and equipment are on their way from Kinshasa, Uganda, and Europe to support urgent needs in affected areas.
 With decades of experience responding to Ebola disease outbreaks, donations help us deliver emergency medical care quickly during fast-moving crises.

 Ebola disease is an infectious viral hemorrhagic fever, transmitted to humans through direct contact with blood, secretions, organs, or other bodily fluids of infected animals.
 Human-to-human transmission occurs through close contact with the bodily fluids of infected individuals.